top of page

 Heart Health Awareness

-Go Red for Women is dedicated to protecting women from heart disease and stroke.
+Go Red for Women is dedicated to protecting women from heart disease and stroke, which together cause 1 in 3 deaths among women each year—more than all cancers combined.

-We are committed to informing and educating women about the signs, symptoms, and risks of heart disease, as well as providing support and resources to help them live healthier lives.
+We are committed to raising awareness by educating women about the early signs, symptoms, and risk factors of heart disease, as well as providing essential resources and support to help them lead heart-healthy lives.

 Domestic Violence